Rodolfo Amando Philippi: Move to Chile

 Philippi was caught up in the German revolutions of 1848-1849 and was seen as a liberal and threatened.
 He escaped Kassel with help from another malacologist Friedrich Carl Ludwig Koch (1799–1852), whose daughter had been engaged to Bernhard.
 He stayed underground in Karlshütte (near Delligsen, Lower Saxony) and left Germany on 20 July 1851 aboard the Bonito.
 He left the rest of his family behind and received letters of introduction from Alexander von Humboldt to aid his travels in Chile.
 Bernhard was killed in Punta Arenas in 1852.
 Philippi directed a high school in Valdivia from 1853 and he was also appointed professor of zoology and botany at the Universidad de Chile (Santiago), as well as director of the natural history museum there.
 He was also sent on an expedition into the Atacama Desert.
 Philippi's wife and children moved to Chile in 1856 but his wife died in 1867 and two children died young.
 He worked on several books on natural history in Chile and collaborated with travelling European naturalists like Christian Ludwig Landbeck as well as with museums in Europe.
 Philippi received an honorary doctorate from the University of Berlin in 1890 and a second one in 1900.
 On his 90th birthday, a celebration was held in his honour at the university with the military band playing Wagner's Tannhäuser.
 Philippi described a number of species across taxa, including three new species of South American lizards.
 It was shortly after completing a monograph on the Chilean frogs in 1904 that he was diagnosed with pneumonia, leading to his death.
 A state holiday was announced the next day and his body was kept for public viewing and was visited by 10000 people.
 The 284-horse-drawn cortege was lined along its route by 30,000 people including schoolchildren and the entire Chilean parliament and cabinet were in attendance.
-He was buried in the Santiago Catholic Church where Philippi, as being Lutheran, was buried in a corner called the Patio de Disidentes.
+He was buried in the Santiago Catholic Church where Philippi, as being Lutheran, was buried in a corner called the Dissidents’ Courtyard.